flathub/info.cemu.Cemu/README.md

 sudo udevadm control --reload-rules
 ```

-Disconnect and reconect the device then restart Cemu.
+Disconnect and reconnect the device then restart Cemu.